 They were born in the post-War boom and faded quietly away as Topps, that young buck, took over with a monopoly it would hold for 25 years.
 Bowman baseball cards had plenty of young fans during their 1948-1955 heyday, though.
-As Topps celebrates its 60th year in the cardboard business while offering up voters choices for its all-time top 60 list, we look wistfully back to offer the Top 10 Vintage Bowman Baseball Cards.
+As Topps celebrates its 60th year in the cardboard business while offering up voters choices for its all-time top 60 list, we look wistfully back to offer some great vintage Bowman Baseball Cards.

 The company produced only nine mainstream baseball card sets, but what’s a top eight list?
 Any company that produced one of the most beautiful sets of all-time deserves at least ten.

 Any list like this is subjective, of course.
-There are plenty of arguments over the Topps voting.
+There are plenty of arguments.
 What factors should you include?
 Scarcity?
 Popularity?
 Visual appeal?
 Historic relevance?
 A mix of all of them?
 That’s kind of the way we’re leaning.

 10. 1951 Bowman Bobby Thomson.
 There are plenty of cards worth more than this one.
-Thomson wasn't a Hall of Famer, but his pennant-winning home run that fall is one of baseball's greatest moments.
-His story--intertwined with that of Ralph Branca--looms large in the annals of the game.
+Thomson wasn’t a Hall of Famer, but his pennant-winning home run that fall is one of baseball’s greatest moments.
+His story–intertwined with that of Ralph Branca–looms large in the annals of the game.
 His life changed forever that day.
-Here, he's just another Giants outfielder waiting for history to hap him on the shoulder.
+Here, he’s just another Giants outfielder waiting for history to hap him on the shoulder.
 There are prettier Bowman cards and dozens that are more scarce.
-Still, it's the only card issued of Bobby Thomson in his trademark season.
+Still, it’s the only card issued of Bobby Thomson in his trademark season.
 See them on eBay here.

 8. 1950 Bowman Ted Williams.
 Teddy Ballgame was making up for lost time in 1950.
 Already a war hero, he was larger than life, even if these mini Bowman cards didn’t show him as such.
 For kids, it had to be a thrill to see this classic shot of Williams on the front of a bubble gum card.
 The star of stars was about to slide over to share the stage with that new Yankee farmhand from Commerce, Okla.